PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 `ready` indicates if this entry is ready to commit.

-`destination` can be a register index or memory address (for store).
+`destination` can be a register index, memory address (for store) or jump target address (for branch).

+`value` can be the register value to store into regfile, or indicator of whether the branch was correct.

 #### 10.2 Port